Looking to put your SkyMiles to good use? Look no further than Delta SkyMiles flash sales.

 For example, American would typically charge at least 60,000 AAdvantage miles for a roundtrip flight to London.
-One of these Delta SkyMiles flash sales from a few years back could have gotten you there and back from the West Coast for less than half that amount all the way from the west coast.
+One of these Delta SkyMiles flash sales from a few weeks back could have gotten you there and back from the West Coast for less than half that amount all the way from the west coast.

 Limitations of SkyMiles Flash Sales

 Let's be clear: While these Delta SkyMiles flash sales can be amazing, they're far from perfect.

 Many of the same basic rules that govern how Delta sets SkyMiles award pricing apply to these great flash sales.
 Most importantly: You'll need to be flexible.